 A fire in 1921 in the Commerce Department destroyed ninety-nine percent of the 1890 census.
 Some entries (6160) for a limited number of counties in ten states and the District of Columbia still exist.
 The 1900, 1910 and 1920 schedules list the year an immigrant arrived in the United States, their citizenship status, the number of years the couple was married, total number of children born to them, and the number of children still living.
 Many of these census records have been indexed for ease of use.

 State, local and other census schedules (mortality, veterans, agricultural, manufacturing, etc.) should also be consulted for they often contain information not included in the federal census and often list children who died between the federal census years.

+(5) Estate and court records.
+Estate records are produced by civil courts (county, circuit, orphans' courts, etc.) and provide such records as wills, administrations, guardianships, inventories, and settlement records related to a person's estate or probate records.
 Local courts were units of government as well as judicial bodies, and, as such, issued licenses to lawyers, doctors, merchants, midwives, ferrymen and clergy.
 They built and maintained roads, assessed and collected taxes, and called local militia units to muster.
 Few people escaped some mention in court records as witnesses, signers of petitions, jurors, litigants, etc. Coroners' records, legal name changes, adoptions, claims records are also found in the courts.
-Chapter 6 of Eakles and Cerny's The Source (mentioned above) contains a comprehensive treatment of the use of court records.

 An exception to this would be Confederate Records.
 While some Confederate military service records are housed at the National Archives, others must be sought at the state archives or the office of the state adjutant general in the state in which the soldier served.
 And, of course, the federal government of the United States did not pay benefits to Confederate soldiers, therefore any benefits or pensions received by them would have come from the state and those records would only be found at the state level.